Tony118g/captured/README.md

 * ##### The Secondary Navigation Bar
     * A secondary navigation bar is made available to create a better user experience by not overcrowding the main navigation bar whilst still providing easy access to site features.
-    * On large screens, it is displayed to the side and is fixed to enure it is available while scrolling through content.
+    * On large screens, it is displayed to the side and is fixed to ensure it is available while scrolling through content.
     * The contents of this feature are also adaptive according to user status and only shows links relevant to the user.

     ![Large secondary Navigation bar](documentation/readme-images/large-secondary-nav.png)